 Here’s a round-up of various free Cantonese resources that I have found, so that you can seize the opportunity to to provide more immersion into Cantonese language and culture during this festive time.

-Listen to Cantonese Mommy as she reads a series of Lunar New Year Books.
-Below is my favourite Chinese New Year book, because it is specific to Hong Kong.
+The playlist includes a series of over 20 Lunar New Year books read in Cantonese.
+Below is my favorite Chinese New Year book read by Cantonese Mommy, because it is specific to Hong Kong.

-Watch these Chinese New Year themed cartoons and animations in preparation for Chinese New Year.
+Watch these Chinese New Year themed stories, cartoons and animations in preparation for Chinese New Year.

 Meizhou Chinese Resources- Stories